bdantas/gather-libs/README.md

 At this point you no longer need the `nano` directory on the target system (everything you need is in `nano.run`), so you can go ahead and delete the directory.

 Running `nano.run` causes the enclosed tarball to be extracted to a temporary directory in `/tmp`, then the enclosed binary runs with the bundled libraries.
-When the binary is done running, the temporary directory in `/tmp` is automatically deleted.
+When the binary is done running, the temporary directory in `/tmp` is automatically deleted by default.

 # Advanced usage
 If at any time you need to tweak `nano.run`, just do this: